sujato/drafts/cullavagga/dpcv-project.md

 The great advantage of using Github is that it preserves every detail about *what* changes are made, *who* changed it, *when* they changed it, and (optionally but recommended) *why* they changed it.
 These are recorded in an indelible and publicly accessible form on Github.
 On Github, *nothing is ever deleted*.
 So if any mistake is made, no matter how small or large, we can always revert it back to the prior state.
 This means that we can preserve a forensic level of detail and accuracy in all our doings, setting a new standard for reliability and transparency.

 Github is free and simple to use.
 Anyone with access to the Github account can add or alter assets.
 No special software is needed; it can be done simply via a browser.
 For team members, it will be useful to set up a local version of the Github repository.
-(In Git terminology, a “repository” or “repo” is simply a folder that contains a set of files for a project.)
+(In Git terminology, a “repository” or “repo” is a folder that contains a set of files for a project.)
 Local tech support can set this up; because we’re using the same tools that programmers use themselves, pretty much every programmer will know how to do this.

 Since Github is designed as a workshop for creating programs, any data and files may be exported (“forked”) into other applications.
 Thus the data may be made use of by many different projects.
 In addition, this encourages the creation of multiple redundant copies, thus ensuring the survival of the information.